webrecorder/public-web-archives/README.md

 Anyone can contribute!
 We definitely encourage contributions to this repo to make it a truly distributed project:

-- If you have a web archive not on the list, and you would like it to be included, feel free to make a PR adding the archive.
+- If you have a web archive not in the directory, and you would like it to be included, feel free to make a PR adding the archive to a new yaml file.

-- If you have a web archive on the list, and you would like to remove it, feel free to make a PR and a brief note requesting the removal.
+- If you have a web archive that is included, and you would like to remove it, feel free to make a PR and a brief note requesting the removal.

 - If you have a question about how to include a new type of web archive, please open an issue to discuss.

 - If you would like to make your fork, public or private, feel free to do that as the list is released into the public domain under CC0.

+### Any plans for extending this format?
+How could it be made more distributed?

+Yes!
+Currently, all the web archives are specified explicitly in this repository.

+However, it would be really great if web archives start to 'advertise' what APIs they support and other information included in the WAM file.

+For example, an archive could provide: ``http://myarchive.example.com/wam.yaml`` and then the file need not be stored in this repository, and we would only need to add this url to the [index](webarchives.yaml)

+If adding support for WAM to a web archive, please let us know or submit a PR to include this information.

 ### What tools use this list?